s9w/ultima-ratio/readme.md

 ## Error handling
 There's a couple of things that get caught:
 - A denominator of zero is illegal, your teacher was right.
 Throws `ultima_ratio::denom_zero_error`
-- Neither nominator nor denominator can be negative.
+- Neither numerator nor denominator can be negative.
 Throws `ultima_ratio::negative_error`
 - Multiplication and division with integers can leave a remainder.
 This is considered an error and throws `ultima_ratio::remainder_error`
 - All exceptions are inherited from `ultima_ratio::error` which is inherited from `std::runtime_error`